ampho-cms/ampho/doc/configuration.rst

 Configuration
 =============

-In addition to standard `Flask configuration`_ Ampho proposes its own file based configuration mechanism.
+In addition to standard `Flask configuration`_ Ampho proposes simple file based configuration mechanism.

 When Ampho starts, it searches for configuration files in the following order: